Twisted Fork: Scallops and shredded duck confit in Vancouver

 Conclusion

-The things that I liked most about Twisted Fork was that it was warm, inviting, and served delicious and home made food.
+What I liked most about Twisted Fork was that it was warm and inviting and served delicious, homemade food.
 The prices were affordable for the area, the food was fresh, the staff was friendly, and the beer was good.
-I definitely will return to Twisted Fork on my next trip to Vancouver to sample more tasty dishes.

-Twisted Fork proudly stands out in a sea of other restaurants in the Granville Entertainment District area.
+Twisted Fork proudly stands out from other restaurants in the Granville Entertainment District area.
+I will definitely return to Twisted Fork on my next trip to Vancouver to sample more tasty dishes.

 Pros

-• Great prices for quality of food
+• Affordable prices for the quality of food

 • Friendly staff